swift-server/swift-service-lifecycle/README.md

 lifecycle.startAndWait() // <-- blocks the thread
 ```

-`Lifecycle::wait` and `Lifecycle::startAndWait` are blocking operations that wait for the lifecycle library to finish its shutdown sequence.
+Both `wait` and `startAndWait` are blocking operations that wait for the lifecycle library to finish the shutdown sequence.
 The shutdown sequence is typically triggered by the `shutdownSignal` defined in the configuration.
 By default, `INT` and `TERM` are trapped.

 During shutdown, the shutdown handlers passed using the `register` or `registerShutdown` functions are called in the reverse order of the registration.
 E.g.